 - 2 ounces dried guajillo chiles

-- option to add more heat: 2-3 chiles de arbol*
+- 2 to 3 chiles de arbol (optional*)

 - 2 pounds boneless pork shoulder*, cut into 1.5-inch cubes